graalvm/vscode-extensions/graalvm/visualvm-in-vscode.md

 # VisualVM and VS Code Integration

-As of GraalVM 21.2.0, the GraalVM Tools for Java extension introduced a new feature in this version - the integration with VisualVM (https://visualvm.github.io), which is the all-in-one Java (and polyglot) monitoring and troubleshooting tool.
+GraalVM Tools for Java extension provides integration with [VisualVM](https://visualvm.github.io), which is the all-in-one Java (and polyglot) monitoring and troubleshooting tool.
 This brings the visual Java tooling to VS Code.

 ![VisualVM and VS Code Integration](images/vscode_visualvm.png)

-> Note: This feature was introduced with the GraalVM 21.2.0 release.
-Please make sure to get the latest GraalVM Tools for Java extension from the VS Code Marketplace, preferably by downloading the [GraalVM Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.graalvm-pack).

 ## Get Started